leebrandt/leebrandt.github.io/_posts/2016-04-06-the-beauty-and-beast-of-code-generation.markdown

 layout: post
 comments: true
 title:  "The Beauty (And Beast) Of Code Generation"
+headline:  The Beauty (And Beast) Of Code Generation
 date:   2016-04-06 06:22:46 -0600
 categories: software tools
 tags: [tools,software]